jj1bdx/airspy-fmradion/README.md

 * Use two-stage filters for audio downsampling, such as 312.5kHz / 4 -> 78.125kHz / 1.627604166666666666 -> 48kHz
 * Use `AIRSPY_SAMPLE_FLOAT32_IQ` to directly obtain float IQ sample data from Airspy: IF level is now -24.08dB than the previous (pre-v0.2.2) version
 * Use sparse debug output for ppm and other level status
-* CPU usage: ~56% -> ~30% on Mac mini 2018, with debug output on, comparing with ngsoftfm-jj1bdx 0.1.14
+* CPU usage: ~56% -> ~31% on Mac mini 2018, with debug output on, comparing with ngsoftfm-jj1bdx 0.1.14
-* CPU usage: ~170% -> ~104% on Intel NUC DN2820FYKH Celeron N2830 / Ubuntu 18.04 (usable range with 2 cores)
-* More optimization on LPFIQ and audio filters by assuming symmetric coefficients (~30% -> ~25%)
+* More optimization on LPFIQ and audio filters by assuming symmetric coefficients (-5% of Mac mini 2018 CPU usage)

 ### Airspy configuration options